steffieMD/SURVEY-FORM/README.md

 # SURVEY-FORM

-This is a practice survey form for a freeCodeCamp Responsive web design project.
+This is a practice survey form for a freeCodeCamp Responsive web design project using html and css.